2026-06-25

 3. Aging Infrastructure and Rising Maintenance Costs

-• Leaking pipelines leading to high non-revenue water
+- Leaking pipelines causing high non-revenue water losses

 4. Rise of Decentralized and Hybrid Treatment Systems

-• Lower cost compared to full sewer expansion
+- Lower cost compared to full sewer infrastructure

 5. Automation Is Growing, but Skilled Operators Are Shrinking